openssl/tools/HOWTO-make-a-release.md

 irreversible.
 If you are performing a dry run then DO NOT perform any steps in this section.

-Check that release has been uploaded properly.
+Check that the release has been uploaded properly.
 The release tarballs and associated files should be in ~openssl/dist/new.
 They should be owned by the openssl userid and world-readable.